mhiversflaten/ABB-Robot-Machine-Vision/docs/source/robotwebservices.rst

         :param str var: Name of robtarget variable as declared in RAPID
         :param int rotation_z_degrees: Rotation in degrees

+    .. py:method:: set_robtarget_rotation_quaternion(self, var, rotation_quaternion)

+        Updates the orientation of a robtarget variable in RAPID by a Quaternion.

+        :param str var: Name of robtarget variable as declared in RAPID
+        :param tuple rotation_quaternion: Wanted robtarget orientation.
+Must be a Quaternion (tuple of length 4)

     .. py:method:: get_robtarget_variables(self, var)

         Gets translational and rotational data of a robtarget variable in RAPID